elkhorn-heavy/walkthroughs/overthewire/natas/level_07.md

 ![Page Source Code](images/level_07/01_source_code.png)

 This is PHP code.
-With a little formatting and commenting is becomes clearer exactly what is going on:
+With a little formatting and commenting it becomes clearer what is going on:

 ```php